Salad & Herb Frittata

 Run a silicone spatula around the edges to release them from the pan, and allow to cool on a trivet or wire rack for 4-5 minutes.

-While the frittata is cooling toss the remaining 2 cups of greens and 1 cup of herbs with a bit of olive oil, Bernise, lemon juice, and salt.
+While the frittata is cooling toss the remaining 2 cups of greens and 1 cup of herbs with a bit of olive oil, lemon juice, and salt.
 Optionally add some chopped toasted walnuts or hazelnuts.

 Serve the frittata in slices with the fresh salad on top.

 • Dairy free?
-Try using coconut milk and substituting the Bernise with Noga N17.
+Try using coconut milk and substituting the Isphahan with Noga N17.
 I like to use chopped Thai basil for the herbs (reduce the quantity to 2 cups total) and add a bit of garlic chili sauce to the eggs.
 Great topped with crispy onions and peanuts.

 Questions about this recipe?
 Contact us at firstname.lastname@example.org